Board of Directors

 Kristy Schumacher, serving on the Board of Directors since March 2018,

-Emergency Room Nurse and Sexual Assault Nurse Examiner (SANE) Spearfish Regional Hospital
+Flight Nurse with Black Hills Life Flight and Sexual Assault Nurse Examiner (SANE) Spearfish Regional Hospital